claudiob/neverfails/README.md

 * <span style="color:#adad27">When I browse the list of apples</span>: this step passes if a page exists listing apples and if I can open that page in a browser
 * <span style="color:#adad27">Then I should see the text "No apples left"</span>: this step passes if I see the text "No apples left" in that page

-The file `fails.py` contains these exact definition in Python and lettuce code.
+The file `fails.py` in this package contains these definition in Python and lettuce code.

 Step 3 (Run and watch it fail)
 ------------------------------